Languages of Fiji: English

 English usage in Fiji predates the cession of Fiji to Great Britain by a few decades.
-English was first encountered from the first explorers and traders and found greater popularity as a lingua franca (albeit mixed with English in an early and now extinct Pidgin Fijian) between frontier settlers and the indigenous people.
+English was first encountered from the first explorers and traders and found greater popularity as a lingua franca (albeit mixed with Fijian in an early and now extinct Pidgin Fijian) between frontier settlers and the indigenous people.
 By the time of the British administration, much of the Fijian nobility were able to comprehend basic English.
 The English spoken in Fiji today is very different and has developed significantly over the close to 150 years of usage in the islands.

 Like many former colonies of Great Britain, there are certain 'situational varieties' of English present.
 There is the very formal, 'Proper' English (which would resemble formal English in Australia or the United Kingdom) as it is known, which is to be used in government and any other situation deemed formal enough for its use, but it has fallen out of favor due to the popularity of the more laid back varieties and is still spoken only by the older generation that lived through the colonial days.
 A sort of mid-level English is used in school, church, work and in semi-formal situations and is basically English with localized grammatical innovations and words imported from Hindi and Fijian; it is quickly becoming 'formal English' in Fiji.

-Very informal Fiji English, or Finglish, is used among all races with family, friends and in general conversations and in any other situation not deemed formal.
+Very informal Fijian English, or Finglish, is used among all races with family, friends and in general conversations and in any other situation not deemed formal.
 Fiji English has been tentatively studied by linguists and has been suggested as a separate dialect from Standard English (as has developed in Australia and New Zealand) but the distinction is not made locally or in the constitution.
 Moreover, other linguists suggest it is part of a greater South Pacific English dialect because of the shared development of English within former British colonies and protectorates in the South Pacific.

-Fijians, like most Pacific Islanders, have a distinct accent when speaking English.
-For example, "Fiji" is pronounced as [ˈfi.d͡ʒi] in Fijian English, but is pronounced /ˈfiːdʒi/ or /fiːˈdʒiː/ in most other dialects.
+Fijians, like most Pacific Islanders, have a distinct accent when they are speaking in English.
+For example, "Fiji" is pronounced as [ˈfi.d͡ʒi] in Fijian English or Finglish, but is pronounced /ˈfiːdʒi/ or /fiːˈdʒiː/ in most other dialects used on the island.